cidr/tools/android_web_probe/README.md

 		./loadvideo.sh -i rmnet0 -v -m http://vimeo.com/66355682 324 &

-### pt4 File Analysis
+### Power Monitor Analysis

-The Monsoon Power Monitor saves logs in the `.pt4` format.
-In order to avoid CSV files (they take more space and take longer to export), we process the original .pt4 binary data.
-To do this, we use a [tool developed by Brown](https://github.com/brownsys/pt4utils).
+The Monsoon Power Monitor can save logs in its own `.pt4` format or as CSV files; our analysis script can process either.
+To process the original .pt4 binary data, we use a [tool developed by Brown](https://github.com/brownsys/pt4utils).
 To download pt4utils:

 	git submodule init
 	git submodule update

+To analyze power monitor logs:

+	./analyze.py log1 [log2 ...]